Soybean prices to trade positive today: Angel Commodities

 Angel Commodities' report on Soybean

-NCDEX Soybean falls to lowest levels in 2018 of 3,149 per 100 kgs on Monday due to expectations of higher arrivals in coming weeks.
-However, recovered well in the evening to close at 3,226 levels due to reports of China dropping import ban on Indian rape meal.
+NCDEX Soybean jumps more than 1% on Thursday, its third straight session gains , tracking good demand from the physical market on expectation of improving crushing demand form the oil mills.
 THERE IS expectation of good crushing demand in coming weeks.
 As per SOPA, soybean production in 2018/19 may highest in last 5 year at 114.8 lakh tonnes 37.8% higher than last year production.
 As per 1 st advance estimate 2018/19, soybean production is forecast about 22.5% higher at 134.6 lakh tonnes on year.

 Outlook